 Another way is by kayaking from Cornwall, Cold Spring and/or Beacon.
 The way you get there doesn’t matter because once you are there, the castle is breathtaking.

 “The castle is currently the property of the New York State Office of Parks, Recreation and Historic Preservation and is mostly in ruins.
 While portions of the exterior walls still stand, all the internal floors and non-structural walls have since burned down.
-The island has been the victim of vandalism, trespass, neglect, and decay.”
+The island has been the victim of vandalism, trespass, neglect, and decay.Wikipedia

 Visiting Bannerman Castle

 Although we live closer to the Newburgh ferry dock, my hubby and I opted to take the ferry from Beacon because we bought tickets for the ‘Bannerman Island Guided Tour and Mini Hike to the Summit‘.

 Because Bannerman Castle is mostly in ruins, there is no entrance into the castle and the tour takes you around the perimeter of the castle and on the grounds.

 Bannerman Island Guided Tour and Mini Hike to the Summit

 The evening of our tour was nothing short of extraordinary.
-We launched from Beacon at 6 pm and cruised down the Hudson River to Pollepel Island/Bannerman Castle.
+We launched from Beacon, NY at 6 pm and cruised down the Hudson River to Pollepel Island/Bannerman Castle.

 It is a completely different experience than seeing the castle from the train.
 Everyone on board enjoyed taking so many photographs and as you approach the island, one could better see the sheer size of this fortress.

-The first piece of information that struck me is that the purpose of the castle and the arsenal was for Mr. Bannerman’s military surplus that he sold in his business.
+The first piece of information that struck me about this place is that the purpose of the castle and the arsenal was for Mr. Bannerman’s military surplus that he sold in his business.

-Part of the tour is also taking a stroll through the Bannerman Castle garden.
+Part of the tour also took us on a stroll through the Bannerman Castle garden.
 The brilliant views of the Hudson River from the gardens takes your breath away.